Scottish Amateur Football Association

 The Scottish Amateur Football Association (SAFA) is the organising body for amateur football across Scotland.
 An affiliate of the Scottish Football Association, the SAFA has in turn 50 regional associations affiliated to it and some 67 different league competitions organised by these associations.
 There is estimated to be over 35,000 amateur footballers in Scotland, and all of their competitions are co-ordinated at some level by the Scottish Amateur Football Association.
 The SAFA was formed in 1909 with the purpose of legislating for and fostering the amateur level of football in Scotland.

-One amateur league is a member of the SFA instead of the SAFA – the North Caledonian Football League.

 History

 The Scottish Amateur Football Association (SAFA) was formed in 1909.
 After an initial meeting held in February, attended by 80 clubs from throughout Scotland, Queen's Park, Glasgow & District FP Football League and the Glasgow & District Secondary Schools League met and agreed on the Association's formation.
 James Allison, President of Queens Park FC, took the chair.
 The first office bearers were appointed in January 1910.
 On 28 May 1909, the Scottish Football Association (SFA) discussed a request for membership to the body from the SAFA.
 This was referred to the Special Committee who reported back in November of that year that a decision would be deferred until a full list of SAFA member clubs was submitted for approval.
 At this time five SAFA clubs had applied for direct membership of the SFA.
 It was not at all unusual to have joint membership as it permitted clubs to participate in competitions organised by the SFA.
 At a meeting on 14 December 1909, the SFA approved the membership of the SAFA.

 The SAFA AGM in May 1914 reported three Associations and thirty two clubs in membership, and the Treasurer advised the Association was £21 in credit.
 The first round of the Scottish Cup was set for 16 January 1915, but amateur football literally stopped for the duration of the war.
 In October 1917, the SAFA advised the SFA that it was dormant as it had only one club in membership.
 At the May 1919 AGM, there were three Associations and 43 clubs in membership.
 By October 1919, 23 new clubs had entered the Association though five others had dropped out.

 In December 1926, the SFA announced that they would be altering their Articles of Association.
 This meant that, from season 1927–28, the Scottish Junior Football Association (SJFA) and the SAFA were to be National Associations affiliated to the SFA.
 Each Association would be given a vote at SFA Council Meetings and the SFA was to set up an Appeals Committee to deal with appeals from each body.